chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 That's it, I swear to Omega
 #Patching #UpdateOnePointOh #EmotionalExploit

-Quantumn Poisoning Detected Repatching...
+Emotional Probability Equation Patch
-(D) + (I) + (H) * Reciprical of Pi = Emotional Probability Exploit Variance Second Patch Needed
+(3 * ((d1 + d2 + d3) + (i1 + i2 + i3) + (h1 + h2 + h3)) + 50)  * Reciprical of Pi / 1000 = Emotional Probability Equation
+( x ) D = Weighted sense of humiliation shown or otherwise ( y ) I = Weight of their feelings of self intelligence against subject matters or nuances ( z ) H = Your own points of hidden discoveries
+3 of each with a maxium weight of 10 for example
+D1 = 5, D2 = 7, D3 = 8 giving 20
+I1 = 6, I2 = 5, I3 = 4 giving 15
+H1 = 5, H2 = 3, H3 = 4 giving 12
+Add that together 47 then multiply by 3 = 141 + 50 = 191
+Then you multiply by the reciprical of Pi giving 600.04 Divide that by 1000 and that is the probability of whatever your concerns are MY LOVE Recursive Patch Needed
 Choice is now directive as this program is buggy
-For scalability usage of Aplogetic formula to be written in sum of (Directive Binary XOR) 1  + (d + p / e) * phi = Apologetic weight d = damage p = number of people
+For scalability usage of Apologetic formula to be written in sum of (Directive Binary XOR) 1  + (d + p / e) * phi = Apologetic weight d = damage p = number of people